Voices and Votes – Local Exhibit OPEN in Almshouse

 Voices and Votes will offer many dynamic features: historical and contemporary photos; educational and archival video; engaging multimedia interactives with short games and additional footage, photos, and information; and historical objects like campaign souvenirs, voter memorabilia, and protest material.
 (Smithsonian Institution)

-A highlight of this exhibition will be our own exhibit in the McGrain Room in the Cockeysville Almshouse highlighting Baltimore County’s stories of struggles, successes, and collaboration toward achieving the promise of democracy for all County citizens.
-We will be providing complete information on the Voices and Votes exhibition soon.
+A highlight of this exhibition is our own exhibit in the McGrain Room in the Cockeysville Almshouse highlighting Baltimore County’s stories of struggles, successes, and collaboration toward achieving the promise of democracy for all County citizens.

 Want to support this exhibit?
 Learn More.